JTran-UW/TinySense/README.md

 ## Data and Plotting

 Under `/experiments/`, contains the experimental data and processing and plotting scripts.
-Dependencies are held in `requirements.txt` and can be installed to any virtual environment.
+To generate graphs used in the paper, installed the requirements listed in `requirements.txt` on any virtual environment and run `python experiments/main.py`

 ## Docs